Red Hat Developer Hub 1.9

 2. Add your custom user and group transformers to the keycloakTransformerExtensionPoint.

-The following is an example of how the backend module can be defined:
+The following is an example plugins/<module_name>/src/module.ts file defining the backend module:

 import {